 If you’re reading this then you are most likely looking for more information about me.
-To save you the boredom of a typical bio, I have attached my resume link: http://www.linkedin.com/in/ebonyrosemusic
+This first bit is a casual BIO.
+Then further below will be a professional BIO.

 Hi, yes I’m Ebony Rose, yes that is my real name; my last name, yes that’s Rose.
 Yeah I know it’s cool name, yes I know I’m not Ebony in colour, if I act surprised and shocked would that be weird?
 I’ve had this conversation about a thousand times before you asked me just now.
 But I’m gonna pretend you’re the first person to ever bring this up.
 Yes I know what comes up on the first page google… Yes my parents named me, who else would have?
 Do I like my name?
 Umm….SHUT!
 UP!